 As much as we like to trust in the integrity of people who are passionate about their work, it’s just too darn hard to completely believe something we see on TV.
 It's nothing personal, but this alone makes us suspicious of anything these researchers find

-Nevertheless, here’s a look at the types of evidence and semi-scientific proof some of these groups have collected.
+Nevertheless, some of the evidence they collect is interesting, though much of the validity also depends on the science behind what ghosts really are to begin with.
+Here’s a look at the types of evidence and semi-scientific proof some of these groups have collected.

 Photos of ghosts have been around about as long as photography itself.
 Even the ghost of Abraham Lincoln was known to photobomb his wife now and then.
 In recent years some fascinating photos have emerged from well-known haunted locations like Eastern State Penitentiary and Waverly Hill Sanatorium.

-But examples of full-body apparition pictures are hard to come by, and many such as the Brown Lady of Raynham Hall, and even Lincoln, are thought to be faked.
+But examples of full-body apparition pictures are hard to come by, and many such as the Brown Lady of Raynham Hall, and even Lincoln, are thought to be fakes.

-In modern times it’s even tougher to distinguish faked photos from real.
+In modern times it’s even tougher to distinguish fake photos from real.

 The problem is, pretty much anyone with a computer can edit an image, and some people are so good at it that no one but another expert would know the difference.